MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-net-rings.md

 ## NET_RING element ownership

 Each element in a **NET_RING** is owned by either the client driver or NetAdapterCx.
 Ownership is controlled by three indices, which mark sections of the **NET_RING**.
 These indices are described in the following table.
-The act of moving these indices, which client drivers do by calling into the [Net Ring Iterator Interface](#net-ring-iterator-interface-overview), is described by *post* and *drain* semantics.
+The act of moving these indices is described by *post* and *drain* semantics.

 | **NET_RING** index name | Description | Required for transferring network data | Modified by |
 | --- | --- | --- | --- |